yurmont/ms-customers/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Controllers, services and repositories have unit tests with 90% of test coverage.

 ## Prerequisites